 Opportunities for every age

 SHAK grows with you!
 All ages are invited to join us in the audience, from babies and young children to adult fans of historical arts.
 And we have participation opportunities for age 6 to 18:

 Elementary school: Explore with us

 Share the fun of discovery!
-No special background is required for our workshops (age 6-12) and most of our performing programs in drama and singing (age 7 through teen).
+No special background is required for most of our workshops (age 6-12) and performing programs in drama and singing (age 7 through teen).
 Students who play instruments have special opportunities to contribute (usually age 9+ with two or more years of instruction).

 Middle school: Discover your strengths